Is An Acne Clinic Right for You?

 Many people who don’t have acne as teenagers develop cystic acne in their early 20’s.
 Usually striking young people with otherwise healthy brown skin, cysts form when rapidly growing skin envelops acne bacteria in pores.
 The immune system tries to remove bacteria with inflammation, but the bacteria secrete a chemical that redirects the effects of inflammation to nearby skin cells.
 The cyst grows larger and larger because the acne bacteria are not killed but cannot escape.

 Cystic acne used to be treated by lancing.
-Nowadays it is treated with retinoid drugs like Accutane and
+Nowadays it is treated with retinoid drugs12 like Accutane and

 Retin-A. Safe use of these medications, however, requires medical supervision.
 Never try to pop or lance cysts on your own.
 Permanent scarring and even worse infections can result.